mamafunny/Meowcoin/INSTALL.md

-Building Meowcoin
+Building Raven
 ================

-See doc/build-*.md for instructions on building the various elements of the Meowcoin Core reference implementation of Meowcoin.
+See doc/build-*.md for instructions on building the various elements of the Raven Core reference implementation of Raven.